Directorate-General for Health and Food Safety

 Causes of death

-Data on the actual number of deaths are collected by Eurostat (at national and regional NUTS 2 level).
 Data on deaths by cause are usually based on the underlying cause, derived from the certifier's entries in parts I and II of the death certificate.
 Acceptable causes of death are those listed in the World Health Organization's (WHO) International Classification of Diseases (ICD).
 All EU countries use either the ninth or the tenth revision of the Classification.
+Data on causes of deaths are collected by Eurostat (at national and regional NUTS 2 level).

 The International Classification of Diseases (ICD) is designed to promote international comparability in the collection, processing, classification, and presentation of mortality statistics.
 The WHO provides rules and conventions for the user to ensure that consistent and comparable data can be obtained through statistical analysis locally, nationally and internationally.
 This includes providing a format for reporting causes of death on the death certificate.

 The ICD has been revised periodically to incorporate changes in the medical field.
 The tenth revision (ICD-10) differs from the ninth revision (ICD-9) in several respects, although the overall coverage is similar.
-ICD-10 has alphanumeric categories rather than numeric categories and some chapters have been rearranged, some titles changed and certain conditions regrouped.
 ICD-10 has almost twice as many categories as ICD-9.
 Some fairly minor changes have been made in the coding rules for mortality.
 However, for the coding of diagnoses and procedures associated with hospital utilisation in most EU countries, a version of the ICD-9, [the International Classification of Diseases, Ninth Revision, Clinical Modification (ICD-9-CM)] or the new ICD-10-CM is used.

 Eurostat data on causes of death